 |Y||Yankee||Yang · key|

 If you like this Military Alphabet, I created a printable version so you can download and use wherever you want: Military Time Alphabet – Printable Chart.

-Nowadays, the Army Alphabet is used not only by militaries but also by other professionals, companies, and other people.
+Nowadays, this Alphabet is used not only by militaries but also by other professionals, companies, and other people.
 Once these other people found the importance of flawless communication, they started using these codes in daily life.

 How to Read Military Phonetic Alphabet with Military Time

 Are you surprised how Military Time connects with the Military Alphabet?
-These two formats are connected when you or some wants to tell Army Time in different Time Zone.
+These two formats are connected when you or some want to tell Military Time in different Time Zone.

 You already know how to read the Military Alphabet from this article.
 I will explain how to read Military Time.
 It’s not complicated.

 You have to follow these few rules:

 - You can divide these four digits into two pairs

 - For full hours (the second pair is 00) you have to read the given time as “given number” + “hundred hours”